-While staff and students of PRS are the primary users of its library, we welcome students and staff of PTC, USP, SPATS, ECREA, local Catholic priests and religious, and other institutions around Fiji in need of its specialized resources, to use our library.
-We can lend only to registered borrowers, but our photocopying facilities and reference services are available to visitors.
+While staff and students of PRS are the primary users of its library, we welcome all in need of the specialized resources.
+We lend only to registered borrowers, but our photocopying facilities and reference services are available to visitors.

-PRS uses Koha, an open access library software system which Catholic theological seminaries in "developing nations" can connect to through a website called "Sharing the Word".
+PRS uses Koha, an open access library software system which Catholictheological seminaries in "developing nations" can connect to through awebsite called "Sharing the Word".
 The main idea behind this Koha Sharing the Word system for the better sharing of Catholic library and information resources.
 This project has the backing of the Pontifical Society of St. Peter the Apostle.

-The library collection, which is organized through the Dewey System, is made up of approximately 19,863 titles, mostly in English, some in other languages.
+The library collection, which is organized through the Dewey System, ismade up of approximately 26,523 titles, mostly in English, some in otherlanguages.
 These titles are shelved in three main sections of the library: Reference; Pacifica; General (This section holds most of the collection.)

-Books from the Reference and Pacifica sections, and the journals may not be borrowed.
+Books from the Reference and Pacifica sections, and the journals may notbe borrowed.